julienvollering/DSMdepth/ms/ms.md

 \begin{table}[h]

 \caption{(\#tab:pairwiseOrskogCCC)Pairwise comparisons of the concordance correlation coefficient among models for Ørskogfjellet, based on 10-fold cross-validation.
-The comparisons use estimated marginal means with Tukey HSD correction and Kenward-Roger degrees of freedom approximation (\texttt{emmeans} package) on mixed-effects models (\texttt{lme4} package) to account for the cross-validation fold structure.}
+The comparisons use estimated marginal means with Tukey HSD correction and Kenward-Roger degrees of freedom approximation (\texttt{emmeans} package, v.1.11.1, \citealp{lenthEmmeansEstimatedMarginal2025}) on mixed-effects models (\texttt{lme4} package, v.1.1-36, \citealp{batesFittingLinearMixedEffects2015}) to account for the cross-validation fold structure.}
 \centering
 \begin{tabular}[t]{lrrrrrl}
 \hline